 - Sign this petition to let the Soil Association know that it’s not OK to certify teabags containing plastics.

 UPDATE: It’s been a year since making the switch to loose leaf tea, and I am happy to say I wouldn’t go back to teabags!
 I’ve bought a big bag of loose leaf tea from Steenbergs and love making my cuppa with it every day.
 I’ve had over 100,000 views of my teabag infographic on Facebook.
 The issue has been getting a lot of media coverage, and I’m proud to say my MP brought it up in parliament after I alerted her to the problem.

 The Co-op supermarket has announced that they are switching their own-brand teabags to be plastic-free, and hope to have them on the shelves by the end of this year.

-After over 230,000 people signed a petition to Unilever, PG Tips are also going plastic free (although they are going to be using a cornstarch based material instead which can come from genetically modified sources).
+After over 230,000 people signed a petition to Unilever, PG Tips have gone plastic-free for their pyramid bags (although they are going to be using a cornstarch based material instead which can come from genetically modified sources).

 * if you buy any items after clicking on a link with an asterisk, you will be supporting The Green Shopper blog through affiliate marketing at no extra cost to yourself.